 The vet may recommend that you monitor your pup’s breathing rate when he’s resting or sleeping, as well as his diet and activity levels.
 They can also advise you on which type of dog food is best for your dog’s condition.
 General guidelines are that dogs with heart disease must be on a low-sodium diet.
 You’ll also need to keep an eye on your pet’s potassium and phosphorus levels.

 The veterinarian can also tell you how much exercise your dog should be getting.
 Too much strenuous activity can be hazardous for a pup with heart disease.

 In addition to extending their life, one of the main goals of heart disease treatment is ensuring the dog retains a high quality of life post-diagnosis.
 By working with your dog’s vet, monitoring the dog’s condition, and managing their health properly, you can help ensure that they continue to live a happy life for as long as possible.

 When anyone brings up a heart murmur, you likely assume the worst.
-But the causes of murmurs in canines are so widespread, and the severity depends on so many factors, that it’s difficult to know what to expect just from those two little words.
+But the causes of murmurs in canines are so widespread, and the severity depends on so many factors that it’s challenging to know what to expect just from those two little words.
 There is still hope for your dog; many pups, even older ones, can live long, happy lives after their diagnosis.
-Your veterinarian can provide more clarity on your dog’s condition and what to expect in the coming months and years.
-With an early diagnosis, expert treatment, and regular monitoring, you can provide your dog the best life possible, even with a heart murmur.
+Your veterinarian can clarify your dog’s condition and what to expect in the coming months and years.
+With an early diagnosis, expert treatment, and regular monitoring, you can provide your dog with the best life possible, even with a heart murmur.

 - Why is my dog whining?
 6 common reasons and what you can do to stop it